Issyanofsky/devops/aws/README.md

   * Hybrid Cloud: A combination of private and public clouds, allowing data and applications to be shared between them.
   * Community Cloud: A cloud shared by a group of organizations with similar goals or security requirements.
 It’s like a private cloud but for a community of users.
   * Public Cloud: A cloud that is open to everyone, and resources are shared among multiple users.
 You use it over the internet.

+# Importent Concepts:

+## Regions

+a physical location where AWS has multiple data centers (e.g. us-east-1 (Northern Virginia) or eu-west-1 (Ireland)).

+## Availability Zones (AZ)

+one or more data centers within a region (e.g., us-east-1a, us-east-1b, us-east-1c).

+## edge location

+data centers designed to deliver content (like websites or videos) faster to users by caching content closer to them (e.g. AWS CloudFront uses Edge Locations to cache content for quicker access worldwide).

+## IAM (Identity and Access Management)

+lets you create and manage users, groups, and roles. helps keep your AWS environment secure by ensuring that only authorized users can access certain resources.

+Adding users, creating groups, assigining 2fA (under "security credantials) and more....